UMLCloudComputing/photosky-activity/docs/web_docs/Part 2: Frontend Development and Integration/3-state-management-in-react.md

 # State Management in React

-In this section, we'll dive into state management for our PhotoSky application using React hooks.
-We'll cover how to manage local component state, share state between components, and handle side effects in our application.
+In this section, we'll dive deep into state management for our PhotoSky application using React hooks.
+We'll cover how to manage local component state, share state between components, handle side effects, implement error handling, and manage loading states in our application.

 ## Understanding State in React